hongyi18/hongyi18.github.io/research.md

   <img title="Spinning vector solitons" src="vec_osc_spinning.gif" alt="Picture" width="30%">
 </p>
 <p align = "center">
-  Vector solitons.
+  Dark photon solitons (stars).
 Arrows stand for magnitude and direction of the spatial vector part of a Lorentz 4-vector field, and the background color represents its energy density.
 </p>

 ### One-page summary of some of my publications